If you are a tenant behind on rent and/or utility payments due to COVID-19, there may be financial assistance available.

 Am I protected from eviction?

-The current state and federal temporary eviction moratoriums are scheduled to expire on June 30, 2021.
-Regardless of the status of the federal moratorium, Governor Cooper’s Executive Order No. 206 prevents eviction for a failure to pay rent through June 30, 2021 in North Carolina.
+The current federal temporary eviction moratorium is scheduled to expire on July 31, 2021.
 The tenant is responsible for completing the affidavit and delivering it to the landlord.
 To find out who is eligible for eviction protection and read more details about how the process works, click here.

 Need more information?